Patients

 and gives confidence to both patient and physician in times when lumbar puncture is a necessity.

-Let Injeq IQ-Tip® system help you
+Injeq IQ-Tip® system

 for diagnosing neonatal meningitis